marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/product.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: PRODUCT, array, product, array, multiply elements, array, conditionally multiply elements, multiply array elements

 .. _product:

-.. index:: PRODUCT

-.. index:: array, product

-.. index:: array, multiply elements

-.. index:: array, conditionally multiply elements

-.. index:: multiply array elements

 PRODUCT --- Product of array elements
 *************************************